arotka/gapi/README.md

 these images are processed to detect the face using opencv face detection.
 Once the face is detected ,it is processed and compared to stored faces on database using LBPH (Local Binary Patterns Histogram) algorithm in OpenCV , to decide if the the face belongs to a person who is allowed to open the door .
-If the face of the person match with stored faces database , a signal will be send via GPIO to relay to let the electric current power the door strike using gpio4j, then a tweet will be sended with the photo of person who try to open the door using twitter4j.
+If the face of the person match with stored faces database , a signal will be send via GPIO to relay to let the electric current power the door strike using gpio4j, as the same time a tweet will be sended with the photo of person who try to open the door using twitter4j.
-Finally if the photos match raspberry send a signal to a 5V relay to open courant for powering the electric door strike and send a tweet contains a photo of the person who unlock the door .

 have fun :) .